I’m a junior undergraduate student studying Computer Science at Shanghai Jiao Tong University (SJTU). I’m expected to graduate in 2022.

-The following things are necessary parts of an academic profile, but I don’t think they are meaningful to myself.
-From my perspective, what I’ve actually done is more important than those scores and awards.
+The following things are necessary parts of an academic profile, but I don’t think they are meaningful to me.
+From my perspective, what I’ve done is more important than those scores and awards.

 - First 2.5 years GPA: 93.99/100 (Rank: 1/156)